Innovation-Web-3-0-Cybersecurity/Yubikey-Guide-For-Linux/README.md

 # Revocation Certificate

-Although we will backup and store the master key in a safe place, it is best practice to never rule out the possibility of losing it or having the backup fail.
-Without the master key, it will be impossible to renew or rotate subkeys or generate a revocation certificate, and the PGP identity will be useless.

-Even worse, we cannot advertise this fact in any way to those that are using our keys.
-It is reasonable to assume this *will* occur at some point, and the only remaining way to deprecate orphaned keys is a revocation certificate.

-To create the revocation certificate:
+Create a revocation certificate:

 ```console
 $ gpg --output $GNUPGHOME/revoke.asc --gen-revoke $KEYID
 ```

-The `revoke.asc` certificate file should be stored (or printed) in a (secondary) place that allows retrieval in case the main backup fails.
+Store the `revoke.asc` certificate in a secondary location for retrieval in case of backup failure.

 # Backup

-Once keys are moved to YubiKey, they cannot be moved again!
-Create an **encrypted** backup of the keyring on removable media so you can keep it offline in a safe place.
+After moving keys to the YubiKey, remember that they cannot be moved again.
+Create an **encrypted** backup of the keyring on removable media and store it offline in a secure location.

 **Tip:** The ext2 filesystem (without encryption) can be mounted on both Linux and OpenBSD.

-As an additional backup measure, consider using a [paper copy](https://www.jabberwocky.com/software/paperkey/) of the keys.
-The [Linux Kernel Maintainer PGP Guide](https://www.kernel.org/doc/html/latest/process/maintainer-pgp-guide.html#back-up-your-master-key-for-disaster-recovery) points out that such printouts *are still password-protected*.
-It recommends writing the password on the paper, as it will be unlikely that you remember the original key password used when the paper backup was created.
-Obviously, you need a really good place to keep such a printout.
+As an additional backup measure, consider creating a [paper copy](https://www.jabberwocky.com/software/paperkey/) of the keys.
+The [Linux Kernel Maintainer PGP Guide](https://www.kernel.org/doc/html/latest/process/maintainer-pgp-guide.html#back-up-your-master-key-for-disaster-recovery) recommends password-protecting the printout, and suggests writing the password on the paper for easy reference.
+Ensure the printout is stored securely.

-It is strongly recommended to keep even encrypted OpenPGP private key material offline to deter [key overwriting attacks](https://www.kopenpgp.com/), for example.
+It is strongly recommended to keep even encrypted OpenPGP private key material offline to deter [key overwriting attacks](https://www.kopenpgp.com/).

 1. Attach another external storage device and check its label: